Tools were table stakes

 The visible tests lied.

-The visible tests were useful smoke tests.
-They proved the agent wrote files in the right place and produced output in the right shape, but they did not prove much more than that.
-They were checks for basic cooperation, not evidence that the answer would hold up when the easy examples ran out.
+The visible tests still had a job.
+They checked that the agent wrote files in the right place and returned the right shape.
+They didn't show whether the answer held up after the easy examples ran out.

-So I added hidden verifier overlays.
-The agent finished first, then the harness copied in harder checks and ran them, which made the eval behave more like review.
-The agent could still use the normal tools for the visible task, but it could not tune every branch of the implementation to the hidden cases while it was writing.
+I added hidden verifier overlays.
+After the agent finished, the harness copied in harder checks and ran them.
+That worked more like review.
+The agent kept its normal tools for the visible task, but it couldn't tune every branch to cases it couldn't see.

-That is where the interesting failures showed up, and they were not dramatic.
-They were boring in the way enterprise software is usually boring: quoted identifiers, inline primary keys, JavaScript handlers written as quoted object properties, XML namespaces, uppercase database names, and comments that mentioned a scoped column without actually scoping the SQL.
+The failures weren't dramatic.
+They were enterprise-software boring: quoted identifiers, inline primary keys, JavaScript handlers written as quoted object properties, XML namespaces, uppercase database names, and comments that named a scoped column while the SQL itself stayed unscoped.

 The 5/5 that was really a 0/5.

 Cursor Composer 2.5 first looked fixable.
-Copied skills moved it a little; mandatory Cursor rules moved it a lot; and a deterministic preflight tool closed the last gap on the tuned hidden set.
-The lane went from 1/5 to 4/5 to 5/5, which is exactly the kind of progress that can make you believe the eval is teaching the right lesson.
+Copied skills moved it a little.
+Mandatory Cursor rules moved it a lot.
+A deterministic preflight tool closed the last gap on the tuned hidden set.
+The lane went from 1/5 to 4/5 to 5/5.
+That climb looked like learning.

 I froze the setup and made a new holdout with different edge cases.
 Composer with copied skills scored 0/5.
-Composer with frozen rules scored 0/5.
-Composer with frozen rules and the old preflight tool also scored 0/5.
-That old 5/5 was not fake in the sense that the harness lied; it was fake in the more dangerous sense that I had tuned the support around the last exam and almost mistook that for capability.
+Frozen rules scored 0/5.
+Frozen rules plus the old preflight tool also scored 0/5.
+The harness hadn't lied about the old 5/5.
+I had tuned the support around the last exam and nearly called that capability.

 What the larger sweep showed.

-On that view, Archibot medium was the strongest lane I reran cleanly.
+ArchiBot medium was the strongest lane I reran cleanly.
 It passed 17 of 18 tasks with the hidden checks held back until verification.
-Cursor GPT-5.5 medium-fast passed 12 of 18 after I stripped the bench copy down and cleaned Cursor's project cache between tasks.
+Cursor GPT-5.5 medium-fast passed 12 of 18 after I stripped down the bench copy and cleared Cursor's project cache between tasks.
 Claude Sonnet medium passed 9 of 18 in Claude Code.

 | Lane | Passed | Avg sec | What I take from it |